 Read more: Top Free Things to do in Eilat

 Tel Aviv is super humid in Summer, but it has excellent beaches.
 Most of them are well maintained and they are a perfect place to get to know people, because they are packed people in Summer.

-When you get tired of the beaches you can visit some of the leading Tel Aviv museums, including Tel Aviv Art Museum, Independence Hall and the Palmach Museum (pre-reservation needed).
+When you get tired of the beaches you can visit some of the leading Tel Aviv museums, including the Tel Aviv Art Museum, Independence Hall, and the Palmach Museum (pre-reservation needed).

 Expected Weather: Hot temperature ranging from 20 degrees Celsius at night to 35 degrees at day on average.
 The humidity is super high with over 60% humidity during the day, which means you’re going to sweat a lot!